teooi/leolabo-website/_pages/pi/index.md

 ---

 # Genomic Analysis of Mature B-cell Lymphomas
-Welcome to the project landing page for GAMBL!
+Welcome to the project landing page for GAMBL

 ```
   /$$$$$$     /$$$$$$    /$$      /$$   /$$$$$$$    /$$.